ExplicITConsulting/ExplicITConsulting.github.io/docs/services.md

         <h3>Technics and Technology Consulting</h3>
         <ul>
           <li>Feasibility studies regarding the introduction of new technologies and systems</li>
-          <li>Counselling and coaching the C-level and IT management on new technologies</li>
+          <li>Counsel and coach the C-level and IT management on new technologies</li>
           <li>Support with specific technical issues and root cause analysis, especially for Microsoft on-premise and cloud technology</li>
         </ul>
       </div>